flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 _non-player_ children somehow learning to play without using Yo-Yo Ma-sized cellos.

+Or take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BxQSEvHdyjQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Notice the colored stickers designating notes on the xylophone and keyboard.
+Is this the kind of instrument adaptation that we should put down because it's reducing effort?

-Maybe pilots should forego flight simulators and only learn to fly with actual planes.
+Should forego flight simulators and only learn to fly with actual planes?
 The rant defies logic, but it's there any way, which makes me conclude that its only purpose is to heap scorn on the notion of accommodating beginners, and on the idea that beginners might need accommodation.

 What really gets me is this bit: